-The ESRF designs a new generation of synchrotrons
+The ESRF designs a new generation of synchrotron

 Francesco Sette, Director General of the ESRF

 The ESRF – EBS is a global project that will boost the ESRF partner countries position at the forefront of X-ray science and instrumentation.
-The ESRF – EBS consists on four components:
+The ESRF – EBS centers around four main pillars:

 330M€ in 2009-2022 period